trueprice/tensorflow_opengl_interop/README.md

     Python.
   * The C++ code introduces a CopyToTexture op that copies whatever network output you specify to a texture.
-  * Finally, this code includes a new version of the ResizeBilinear Op that I hoped would be faster, but it doesn't appear to be.
+  * Finally, this code includes a new version of the BilinearUpsample op that I hoped would be faster, but it doesn't appear to be.
 You can just comment out these lines in simple\_blend\_network.cc.
 (TODO: Show how to replace the tf.image.resize\_bilinear op in Python with transpose, tile, and